eric-rizzi/ucls-independent-study/01_shell/independent_shell_lesson.md

 ## Reflection:

-1. What is the GUI equivalant of `cd`?
+1. What is the GUI equivalent of `cd`?
    ```